By: Team T08-2 Since: May 2019 Licence: MIT

 Step 1.
 The user launches the application for the first time.
 LIFE will initialize with the initial workout list state and the currentStatePointer pointing to that single workout book state.

-command with record e/push ups s/5 r/20 t/20
+Step 2.
+The user executes the record command with record e/push ups s/5 r/20 t/20

 Step 3.
-This command goes through the RecordCommandParser
+This command goes through the RecordCommandParser to extract the values of

 the input string and to process it.
 It also searches for invalid input and duplicates.

 Step 4.
-Once valid, it passes the Workout from the logic
+Once valid, it passes the Workout from the logic component to the model component into an ArrayList called ‘WorkoutList`.

 5.4.4.
 View recent workout